It is important for every entrepreneur and small business owner to create a business strategy every year.

 The question many business owners ask is ‘How can I plan effectively?’
 What is my business strategy for growth?

-Below is simple guidance to set up your Business Planning for 2019:
+Below is simple guidance to set up your Business Strategy for 2019:

-You should also be thinking about laying out your goals and objectives for the coming year and exploring a three-year vision to understand growth opportunities, laying out a comprehensive business plan and strategy.
+Set your goals and objectives for the coming year and explore creating a three-year vision to understand growth opportunities, laying out a comprehensive business plan and strategy.

 Once you are ready to move forward with your plan it can be good to lay out the plan in four parts: